AppliedHydro/Gage-Bias-/README.md

 ### Python, R, supplementary code
-Ancillary scripts, methods, and data source links were obtained from the [public repository](https://github.com/dry-rivers-rcn/G4) of the Global Gauge Gaps Group (G4) Project. the
+Ancillary scripts, methods, and data source links were obtained from the [public repository](https://github.com/dry-rivers-rcn/G4) of the Global Gauge Gaps Group (G4) Project.
-## Methods

-This section details the pre-processing steps and methodological approach to performing the assessment bias.

 ### i) Data Assemblage
 The background variable data used to conduct the placement bias was assembled from two sources: the GRADES dataset and HydroAtlas.
 A compilation of 13 variables were chosen and were sourced from GRADES and HydroATLAS datasets and combined into a single dataset using the Python GeoPandas library for geospatial analysis.
 Specifically, spatial joins were used to assign HydroATLAS variables to GRADES river segments to enable comparison of gages to a single object with all pertinent variables rather than multiple objects in sequence.
 Prior to spatial joins, the 9 unique HydroATLAS datasets were combined into a single dataset, organized by location, with non-relevant data trimmed off for memory efficiency.
 The initial HydroATLAS dataset prior to processing was 456 GB in raw format.